How much do reality tv stars make? When are they paid the money, and does being paid to be on the show distort their actual realities?

 I speculated that this meant they had received around $50,000 for participating in the show, based on the debts they revealed in the first season.

-Pssst: ever wondered if you could score one of those free home makeovers (like the ones on HGTV)?
+Pssst: check this out in case you've ever wondered if you could score one of those free home makeovers (like the ones on HGTV).

 Needless to say, this put them in such a better financial position that they were now hopeful they might be able to purchase a home in the near future.
 Talk about the financial impact one season on a reality television show can have!